fxstubbe/TnBox/README.md

 When the coverage was computed, only the read  5'end was kept.
 Therefore, only the transposon insertion site (TA) is kept.
 The term *TA* is used in reference to the mariner transposon which insert in TA rich regions.
 This is the preferred type for the `Rslide` algorithm.

 -  **TnIF (coverage) files**
 Instead of only mapping the 5'end, the whole read is counted in the coverage file.
-Even if the the method is slightly less sensistive for the detection of essential genes with tge `Rslide` algorithmm, it performs better when using the `TnIF`.
+Even if the the method is slightly less sensistive for the detection of essential genes with the `Rslide` algorithmm, it performs better when using the `TnIF`.
 This is the preferred type for the `TnIF` algorithm.
 Please do not use the `TnIF` if your mutational library isn't saturating.

 First and foremost, make sure you have selected the right reference in the previous section.
 Then, select the files in the listbox of interest (TA or TnIF).
 Simply press on the algorithm of choice and choose where you wanna save the output table.
 In the table, each selected file will be added as a column (genes are rows).
 Once the button unlock, the file has been saved.
 Feel free to launch multiple algorithms simultanously (might significantly slow down your computer).